SEND Information Report 2023-2024

 Support for improving emotional and social development

 All students are regularly consulted on their education and the school has a robust student voice system including a Student Council to ensure that everyone has a voice.
 In addition, students study PSHE throughout their education and this includes lessons on emotional welfare and safety.
-The cross-curricular approach to teaching Relationships, Sex and Health Education (RSHE) means that all students are prepared for adult life.
 Our pastoral support includes a team of staff trained in Emotional Literacy and Thrive.

 Arrangements for handling complaints from parents of children with SEND about the provision made at the school